← Back to Blog

 Comparison of no-KYC eSIM providers nadanada, Silent.Link, PikaSim, and ZeroID

-TL;DR. As of May 2026 there are four serious no-KYC eSIM providers: nadanada, Silent.Link, PikaSim, and ZeroID. nadanada has the widest coverage (200+ countries), the lowest entry price ($0.99), and the only public REST API.
-Silent.Link is the privacy veteran with a never-expiring balance and the highest per-GB cost.
-PikaSim is the simple data-only option with a self-hosted BTCPay Server.
+TL;DR. As of August 2026 there are four serious no-KYC eSIM providers: nadanada, Silent.Link, PikaSim, and ZeroID. nadanada has the widest coverage (200+ countries), the lowest entry price ($0.99), and the only provider bundling eSIM, VPN and phone numbers behind one REST API.
+Silent.Link is the privacy veteran with a never-expiring balance, the highest per-GB cost, and recurring stock problems.
+PikaSim expanded well beyond data-only in 2026 and now sells phone plans, SMS verification and a reseller API.
 ZeroID is Solana-only and the smallest footprint at 140+ countries.

 Yes, we are one of the providers in this comparison, and we will be upfront about that.
 But if you are looking for a no-KYC eSIM, you deserve an accurate picture of what is out there, not a marketing page pretending to be a review.
 We cite our sources, we link to competitor websites, and we update this article every quarter.